cooparo/cooparo/README.md

 ## Contact

-You can reach out to me anytime via email or through Github.
+You can reach out to me anytime via email or through Github ot [Telegram](https://t.me/paro_t).
 I'm always happy to connect with fellow technology enthusiasts!

 Thanks for stopping by! 😁